Particular/docs.particular.net/samples/plugin-based-config/sample.md

 ## Approaches to executing extension points

 Both approaches have a similar parts.

- * An endpoint project that starts the endpoint and loads+executes the specific extension points in the Shared project.
+ * An endpoint project that starts the endpoint and loads + executes the specific extension points in the Shared project.
  * An extensions project that contains the implementations for the extension points in the Shared project.